-A passionate developer has a vision of an amazing game and spends long hours working on it.
+A passionate developer has a vision for an amazing game and spends long hours working on it.
 And then, when it’s done, he finds out that he doesn’t know how to profit from it.
-How can this change?
+How can this be changed?

 The best monetization model for your game

-Alexander Solodko from Wildec LLC explained that his experience made him realize that in-app advertising works great for simple games.
-Additionally, more complex ones could do well adding in-app purchases.
+Alexander Solodko from Wildec LLC explained that his experience made him realize that in-app advertising worked great for simple games.
+Additionally, more complex ones could do well incorporating in-app purchases.

 Making money with in-app advertising as a small company is a good way to start